Mira Kubasińska

 Mira Kubasińska (8 September 1944 – 25 October 2005) was a Polish blues rock singer during the big beat (an alternative term for rock and roll) period of the Polish music scene in the 1960s and 1970s.
 She was a member of the bands Blackout, Breakout, and After Blues.

 Early life

 Kubasińska was born at Bodzechów, Świętokrzyskie Voivodeship, Poland in 1944.
 She grew up in Ostrowiec Świętokrzyski.
 Her grandfather played the violin and her father played the accordion.

-During her childhood, Kubasińska won a competition ran by the "Microphone for Everyone" radio show.
+During her childhood, Kubasińska won a competition run by the "Microphone for Everyone" radio show.
 She also practiced ballet in a folk ensemble at the Zakładowy Dom Kultury in Ostrowiec.

 Music career

 Kubasińska moved to Rzeszów, Podkarpackie Voivodeship, in November 1962 to join the band of Roman Albrzykowski, a band leader for dance orchestras.